themagicstrings/twooter/report/report.md

 ## GitHub Actions has no debugging mode

 When creating a GitHub Actions script you will never get it perfect the first time.
 Figuring out why the script is not behaving like it should, is without auxiliary programs a process of repeatedly pushing a new commit to GitHub, waiting for their service to run the script, and finally reading the console output on the website.
 A time consuming process which we never got around to making better.
 3rd party tools are available to run GitHub Actions scripts locally, which should speed this process up a lot.
-It was a minor inconvenience which could have been avoided with a little prelimiary research.
+It was a minor inconvenience which could have been avoided with a little preliminary research.

 # Links